 This course will focus on the literature of Native Americans which is not covered by traditional genre and survey courses.
 It will deal with the distinctive geographical settings, nationalities, social concerns and political issues related to the Native American experience.
-Prerequisite: ENG 150H, or Junior-level standing or above, or permission of the instructor.
+Prerequisite: Junior-level standing or above, or permission of the instructor.
 4 Semester Hours.